User surveys are often the missing link in the growth story of SaaS companies.

-The former are usually more extensive and performed when you need to gather more in-depth customer feedback.
-Classical user questionnaires are more suitable for e-mails or interviews, as they touch upon several themes, and might seem complex feedback through open-ended questions, for example.
+User surveys are, typically, more extensive and performed when you need to gather more in-depth customer feedback.
+Typical user questionnaires are more suitable for e-mails or interviews, as they touch upon several themes, and might seem complex feedback through open-ended questions, for example.

 Most often, user surveys are a one-time effort and their purpose is to help you improve your UX, CX and adjust your long-term product strategy and roadmap.